Charlotte Hoyle: Storylines

 In November 2010, John visits Charlotte again at her new school, suspecting her of sending threatening letters, making silent phonecalls and leaving a C-shaped wreath and flowers outside Underworld for Colin.
 However, she claims she has been receiving similarly threatening letters and phonecalls and tells John it is affecting her emotional well-being.
 She once again makes advances on John and he rejects her again.
 John later discovers that Charlotte is the stalker and has been sending letters to herself.
 Charlotte blackmails John into pretending they are a couple.
 She tells him that he has to spend time with her and she starts calling him Colin.
-Charlotte later introduces John to her parents Alan (Michael McStay) and Dorothy (Jean Fergusson), and tells them he is her new fiance.
+Charlotte later introduces John to her parents Alan (John Woodvine/Michael McStay) and Dorothy (Jean Fergusson), and tells them he is her new fiance.

 When Charlotte asks John to leave Fiz, she watches his house and discovers that he is lying to her.
 She barges in and attempts to attack John with a hammer, and he trips and falls to the floor after snatching the hammer from her.
 Charlotte tries to leave and go to The Rovers, to tell Fiz the truth.
 John charges at Charlotte and hits her with the hammer, the force sending her crashing into the front door.
 John checks Charlotte's pulse and discovers that she is bleeding heavily from a wound to her neck.
 John begins to dial 999, but after hearing an explosion, he runs outside and sees that The Joinery bar has blown up and a tram has careened off the viaduct, and crashed into the street.
 As Fiz goes into labour, John is worried about someone finding Charlotte's body, so, after Fiz gives birth to a baby girl, John returns to the Street and moves Charlotte's body towards the devastation of the tram crash site by The Joinery.
 A police officer sees John, who claims that he found Charlotte like this and that he does not know her.
 The officer checks Charlotte's pulse and reveals that she has a weak pulse and is still alive, much to John's horror.
 She falls into a coma and is taken to hospital, where John and her parents, Alan and Dorothy, are informed that Charlotte is brain dead.
 With the consent of John and her parents, the decision is made to switch off her life support machine and, as a result, Charlotte dies.